 - another news outlet might notify users in a particular city of a transportation strike.

-To send a notification to one or more segments, use the Target tab of the notification edition page.
+To send a notification to one or more segments, use the Step 3.
+Target your audience of the Notification edition page.

 In order to create segments relevant to your business, WonderPush can collect 3 types of data: events, tags and properties.